sccn/sccn.github.io/tutorials/05_Preprocess/rereferencing.md

 For this example, we will use the [TEST.CNT](http://sccn.ucsd.edu/eeglab/download/TEST.CNT) dataset.
 Save the file on your hard drive and import it in EEGLAB using menu item <span style="color: brown">File → Import data → Using EEGLAB functions and plugins → From Neuroscan .CNT file</span>.

-To declare Cz as a reference, call the channel editor window using menu item <font color=brown>Edit → Channel location</font>, go to the last channel and press the *Append* button.
+To declare Cz as a reference, call the channel editor window using menu item <span style="color: brown">Edit → Channel location</span>, go to the last channel and press the *Append* button.
 An empty channel is created.
 Fill up the channel label (enter "Cz" in the "Channel label" edit box) and enter the position of the channel if you have it.
 For instance,